maboerg/Next-neighbours/README.md

 Figure 5

-If we move the points in figure 4 a little bit we can yield pairwise different distances and leave the two green points as the only visited points.
+If we move the points in figure 4 a little bit we can yield pairwise different distances and leave the three green points as the only visited points.
 To prove this we present a Mathematica program (which is a slight modification of the program in the introduction):

 ```
 (* Neighbours (12,3) *)